 The current research of Ophélie Couperier with Jean-Michel Zakoian and another co-author, aims at introducing functional covariates that considers the influence of intraday price variations in the volatility.

-Marius Zoican and his co-authors find in their paper “Speed and learning in high-frequency auctions”, published in 2021 in Journal of Financial Markets, that on discrete-time markets, faster trading enhances arbitrageur competition.
+Marius Zoican and his co-authors find in their paper “Speed and learning in high-frequency auctions” that on discrete-time markets, faster trading enhances arbitrageur competition.
 In contrast to continuous-time markets, lower latencies can improve liquidity on batch auction markets.
 Marius Zoican with another co-author also propose in another paper an experimental trading platform where participants face speed bumps and invest in low-latency trading technology.
 They find that asymmetric speed bumps reduce investment in low-latency technology by 20%, and a one standard deviation larger speed bump further reduces low-latency investment by 8.33%.
-These two papers are published in Journal of Financial Markets, see Published papers.
+These two papers are published in Journal of Financial Markets, (see Published papers).